Netflix/metaflow-docs/docs/production/introduction.md

 [Argo Workflows](https://argoproj.github.io/argo-workflows/) that runs on Kubernetes and [AWS Step Functions](https://aws.amazon.com/step-functions/), a managed service by AWS.

+In addition, Metaflow integrates with a popular open-source workflow orchestrator, [Apache Airflow](https://airflow.apache.org/).
+While Airflow has more limitations than the two aforementioned orchestrators, it is a good choice if you have many DAGs deployed on it already and you don't want to introduce a new orchestrator in your environment.

-While these systems are quite complex under the hood, Metaflow makes using them trivial:
+While all of these systems are quite complex under the hood, Metaflow makes using them trivial:
-You can deploy your flows literally with a single command - no changes in the code required!
+You can deploy your flows literally with a single command - no changes in the code required.
+Also, this means that you can switch between schedulers easily.
+For instance, you can start with Apache Airflow to stay compatible with your existing data pipelines and migrate to Argo Workflows over time without having to pay any migration tax.

 ### Patterns of production deployments